thebananamanjcgaming/bnabrowser/README.md

 ## WARNING

-# Take note of that this browser WILL take about 30 seconds to load because of initilization but after initlization, it works like a charm!
+# Take note of that this browser WILL take about 30 seconds to load because of initilization but after initilization, it works like a charm!

 ## THE END